 If you’re trying to decide between managed and regular shared hosting, you’ll need to know what you’re getting with each provider.
 A higher cost doesn’t necessarily translate to quality, so it’s important to understand what each price point gets you.

-In this article, we’re going to compare WP Engine vs Bluehost when it comes to their starter plans.
+In this article, we’re going to compare WP Engine and Bluehost when it comes to their starter plans.
 We’ll compare: features, ease of use, performance, customer support, price.
 By the end, you’ll know if WP Engine’s considerably higher starting prices are worth your while.
 Let’s get to it!

-WP Engine vs Bluehost: Which provider offers the best features?
+Which provider offers the best features?

 WP Engine specializes in managed WordPress hosting.
 In contrast, Bluehost offers a broader range of services, including shared and dedicated hosting, as well as virtual private servers (VPSs).
 They also offer regular and managed WordPress hosting plans.